smmosquera/serge/README.txt

-    Implemented a block to help with running time intensive operations asynchronously The number of physics steps used by pymunk can now be configured Fixed issue with animated sprites not advancing properly if the framerate of the animation was high
+    Implemented a block to help with running time intensive operations asynchronously The number of physics steps used by pymunk can now be configured Fixed issue with animated sprites not advancing properly if the framerate of the animation was high 0.3.5
+    Zones can now implement wouldContain to select actors based on certain criteria